Debut: Vs St Helens Recreation (A) 17th September 1927

 All in all, therefore, it was not his actual transfer on the evening of Thursday, September 15th, that occasioned surprise, more the fact that he had not been snapped up earlier and that the Headingley management had been uncharacteristically tardy in going for their man, due no doubt to a reluctance to pay more than £250, reputedly the agreed figure, for a player in the twilight of his career, however imposing his record.
 Be that as it may, Leeds now had a loose-forward with qualifications second to none.
 And not before time!

-The benefits of experience, for which there is no substitute, were soon plain for all to see, his immediate rapport with newly-signed stand -off, Jeff Moores, and serum-half Evan Williams, being a constant source of inspiration on attack, and no less effective defensively as a ligature with which to strangle opposition moves at birth.
+The benefits of experience, for which there is no substitute, were soon plain for all to see, his immediate rapport with newly-signed stand -off, Jeff Moores, and scrum-half Evan Williams, being a constant source of inspiration on attack, and no less effective defensively as a ligature with which to strangle opposition moves at birth.
 Waxing increasingly confident, the men in blue and amber settled into a groove of commendable consistency, winning nine consecutive League matches in the late autumn and celebrating Christmas with a rousing win at Parkside, despite the dismissal of Moores, Frank moving out to the wing to show a clean pair of heels, for all his considerable bulk, as he stormed over in Mother Benson’s corner.

 Twilight?
 He wouldn’t be taking his curtain call yet a while!
 Maintaining form and enthusiasm in the New Year, to warrant captaincy of the Reds in the 1st Tour Trial, he must have been sorely tempted to make a record-breaking third trip Down Under, along with’ Jonty’.
 As it was, he declined the selectors’ somewhat belated invitation, preferring to identify himself unreservedly with Headingley’s fortunes, and promptly fell victim to R.L.
 Cup fever, courtesy of Wigan Highfield, St Helens Recs and Oldham, the Loiners managing to survive on shoestring possession, by virtue of their brilliant backs, until they came up against Warrington in a disappointing Semi-Final.